 Are you creative?
 Of course, you are, don’t let anybody tell you otherwise!
 The better question is “do you allow yourself to discover and use your creativity?”
 There are many facets of creativity, creative thinking, lateral thinking, and many seemingly academic concepts, but this post will focus on the subject in the domain of photography.
 Some may look at the photograph on the left half of the opening pair and find it not creative enough.
 By applying a filter I used to call craptalius the work magically becomes creative in the minds of some.
 This has nothing to do with creativity, yet many photographers continue to use this or similar approaches to distinguish their work.
 I say “you are better than that,” and I mean that.

 In many institutions of higher learning, you will find some form of “Center for Teaching Excellence” or the annual recognition of excellent teaching.
 I believed, however, that education was about learning and creativity and emphasized that in my practice.
 In my last spring semester, I challenged my capstone course students to raise the level of awareness of this idea in any way they saw fit and we all had a great semester.
 They learned a great deal of marketing strategy and I learned a lot about the students’ ability to learn on their own when properly challenged and supported.
 I am going to share a video of a TED Talk by Sir Ken Robinson, Ph.D., a world-class expert on this subject.
 But before getting to the video I would like to say a few words about creativity, more specifically in the context of photography.

 Creativity is probably one of the most misunderstood concepts.
 People think that some people are creative and lament that they have none of that.
-As you will find out from one of the leading scholar, this is a misplaced conclusion.
-Robinson, and another thinking and creativity scholar Edward De Bono define creativity in similar terms.
+As you will find out from one of the leading scholars, this is a misplaced conclusion.
+Robinson and another thinking and creativity scholar Edward De Bono define creativity in similar terms.
 It has a few simple components: